* Trade talks headlines turn sentiment sour, then sweet

 * Top-level trade talks set to begin in Washington

-Highlighting rapidly shifts in trade sentiment, China’s yuan, the most sensitive currency to the trade war, bounced to a two-week high from a month-low in offshore trade.
-By midday, it had firmed 0.3% and pulled the trade-exposed Australian and New Zealand dollars up with it.
+China’s yuan, the most sensitive currency to the trade war, bounced to a two-week high from a month-low in offshore trade, gaining 0.3% by mid-session and pulling the trade-exposed Australian and New Zealand dollars up with it.

-The safe-haven Japanese yen jumped after a report in the South China Morning Post suggesting U.S.-China talks in Washington were headed for stalemate.
-But it later gave up its gains to trade flat at 107.46 per dollar.
+The safe-haven Japanese yen, which had first jumped on a gloomy report in the South China Morning Post suggesting U.S.-China talks in Washington were headed for stalemate, gave up its gains to trade flat on the dollar at 107.46.

 “There are many headlines flying about, some negative, and some positive,” said Stuart Oakley, global head of flow FX at Nomura in Singapore.

-“The USD/CNY fix (by China’s central bank) will be key to watch over the next 4-5 sessions.
+“The USD/CNY fix will be key to watch over the next 4-5 sessions.
 It’s been pegged around 7.0730 for several weeks.
 A move away from that level will give us a clear signal as to how the trade negotiations have gone.”

 The United States is set to hike the tariff rate on $250 billion worth of Chinese goods to 30% from 25% next Tuesday.

-Then sentiment turned positive, and the yen began falling, after the Bloomberg report and a New York Times story suggesting a possible reprieve on U.S. restrictions on Chinese technology giant Huawei.
+Then it turned positive, and the yen began falling, after the Bloomberg report and a New York Times story suggesting a possible reprieve on U.S. restrictions on Chinese technology giant Huawei.

 Liu is scheduled to meet U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin later on Thursday.